kxr/ocpcr/README.md

 # Features

-* Requires no additional Dependency
+* Requires no additional dependency
 * Generates a stand-alone HTML file
-* Light-weight and fast (takes less than 3 minutes on a 12 node cluster)
+* Light-weight and fast
-* Most of the heavy-lifting is done on ansible node
+* A total of 3 oc commands are run on the cluster, data is processed on the ansible node.
 * Modular design, new report components can be easily added

 If you would like to request a new component/features in the report, please open a new github issue.